 The Ultra-Fast Broadband (UFB) programme is one of the largest and most ambitious infrastructure projects ever undertaken in New Zealand.
 It will see around 87 per cent of New Zealanders, in over 390 towns and cities, able to access fibre-to-the-premises by the end of 2022.

-The Government is investing around $1.8 billion to ensure that as many New Zealanders as possible can experience the benefits of UFB.
+As of August 2017, New Zealand had seen almost $1.8 billion of investment in UFB infrastructure to ensure that as many New Zealanders as possible can experience the social and economic benefits of faster broadband.

-Crown Fibre Holdings was established as a Crown company to manage the Government’s investment in UFB.
-Read further information on its website.
+Crown Infrastructure Partners (previously Crown Fibre Holdings) was established as a Crown company initially to manage the government’s investment in UFB.
+Further information is available on its website.

 What is UFB?